Tutorial - Integrate Dynamo

 convert_geometry_to_glb

-, you can convert the json file to a GLB type file, which can directly be visualized in aGeometryView
+, you can convert the json file to a GLB file, which can directly be visualized in aGeometryView

 4. Create a data processing method

-the node ID, and the output.xml file is used to get the values.
-We will be creating another staticmethod
+file is used to get the result values.
+To do this we will add another staticmethod

-in the Controller
+on the Controller

 class.
 See code below: